Kidney Cancer Diagnosis & Treatment in Topeka and Emporia, KS

 CT and MRI exams are typically used to detect the staging of the cancer if it exists.
 There are 4 primary staging groups of kidney cancer in addition to more specific subcategories that detail how the cancer developed and possibly spread to other areas of the body.

-Treatment for Kidney Cancer in Topeka, KS
+What is the Treatment for Kidney Cancer in Topeka, KS?

 For a majority of patients who are diagnosed with kidney cancer, robotic surgery will be the procedure of choice.
 Specifically, the da Vinci Nephrectomy procedure is very effective in removing cancerous tissue while inflicting minimal side effects on the patient themselves.
 Each case is very unique, so patients will need to consult with Dr. Rupp about all available treatment options and which method will be best for them specifically.

 If you have more questions about kidney cancer, or believe that you may be at risk, consult with a specialist at Rupp Urology today by calling (785) 354-7877 to schedule an appointment.
+Our experienced specialists will provide you with personalized information, comprehensive assessments, and guidance tailored to your specific concerns and needs.